jasonmimick/learn-mongodb/airports/README.md

 ```

 Now, we need to convert the raw geographical data into
-the geoJSON format. getJSON is an independent specification
+the geoJSON format. geoJSON is an independent specification
 for encoding arbitrary spatial data within JSON, this includes geographical
  data.
 The full specification is found at http://geojson.org/ and a good
   place to get to know geoJSON is http://geojson.io/.